bodepd/scenario_node_terminus/tutorials/README.md

           - nginx::server
     EOF

-Now we should get the same thing, but we've grouped classes together

-to form a logical unit.
-This can also be useful if you want to include

-something on all your nodes, like monitoring and alert software, by

-creating a base class_group that contains all the stuff that you want
+Now we should get the same thing, but we've grouped classes together to form a logical unit.
+This can also be useful if you want to include something on all your nodes, like monitoring and alert software, by creating a class_group that contains all the stuff that you want everywhere.

-everywhere.

     puppet apply -e ""

+#### Mappings
-So now we have nginx and django on one server,

-but they aren't talking to each other!
-We need

-to pass nginx a parameter to tell it where the
+So now we have nginx and django on one server, but they aren't talking to each other!
+We need to pass nginx a parameter to tell it where the downstream is.

-downstream is.

-this isn't user specific, it's going to happen

-for all users of the scenario, so we'll put it
+this isn't user specific, it's going to happen for all users of the scenario, so we'll put it in %{scenario}.yaml

-in %{scenario}.yaml

     echo "nginx::server::downstream_host: localhost" > /etc/puppet/data/hiera_data/django.yaml